Ben Small (actor)

-Benjamin Small is a British voice actor who has acted on animated films and television shows, including Thomas the Tank Engine and Toby the Tram Engine in the UK dub of the children's television series Thomas & Friends.
+Benjamin Small is a British actor who is best known for his role as Thomas in the UK dub of the children's television series Thomas & Friends from 2009 to 2015.

 Career

-Small voiced Thomas in the UK version of the CGI episodes of the children's television series Thomas & Friends.
-Small also voiced Toby (in which he based the character's voice on Dad's Army actor Clive Dunn) and Ferdinand in the UK version while voicing Rheneas, Flynn, the Troublesome Trucks and Owen in both the UK and US versions of the series.
+Small voiced Thomas in the UK version of the CGI series of the children's television series Thomas & Friends.
+He also voiced Toby (in which he based the character's voice on Dad's Army actor Clive Dunn) and Ferdinand in the UK version while voicing Rheneas, Flynn, the Troublesome Trucks and Owen in both the UK and US versions of the series.

-In the US version, Small voiced Stanley and Charlie, who are voiced by Small's co-star Matt Wilkinson in the UK.
+In the US version, he voiced Stanley and Charlie, who are voiced by Small's co-star Matt Wilkinson in the UK.

-As well as Thomas & Friends, Small and fellow actor Keith Wickham previously collaborated by providing the British voices for Watch My Chops from 2004-2006.
+As well as Thomas & Friends, Small and fellow actor Keith Wickham previously collaborated by providing the British voices for Watch My Chops from 2004 to 2006.

 Prior to that, Small was the voice of Clifford the Big Red Dog's best friend: "T-Bone".
 He also was the voice of Jorge/George and Shun in the spin-off Clifford's Puppy Days.

-Small also voiced Zorro in the animated television series Zorro: Generation Z and voiced Spuddy in Lewis and Friends.
+He also voiced Zorro in the animated television series Zorro: Generation Z and voiced Spuddy in Lewis and Friends.